uber/nebula.gl/docs/api-reference/layers/editable-geojson-layer.md

 The additional arguments (in order) are:

+* `feature`: the given feature
 * `isSelected`: indicates if the given feature is a selected feature
+* `mode`: the current value of the `mode` prop

+### Drawing Feature

+While drawing, portion of a feature which has not been "committed" yet can hold its own props.
+For a LineString, this would be the last line segment moving under the mouse.
+For a Polygon, this would be the last segment and the fill moving under the mouse.
+For Rectangles and Circles, this would be the whole feature during drawing.
+Define the properties with the following accessors:

+* `getDrawLineColor`
+* `getDrawFillColor`
+* `getDrawLineWidth`
+* `getDrawLineDashArray`

+The following accessors default to the same values as the existing feature accessors above.
+The arguments in order:

+* `feature`: the given feature
 * `mode`: the current value of the `mode` prop

 ### Edit Handles